-The majority of hospitality and construction jobs in Australia require the completion of a course prior to commencing work, however most courses are relatively short and inexpensive.
+The majority of hospitality and construction jobs in Australia require the completion of a course prior to commencing work.
+Most courses are relatively short and inexpensive.
 Be sure to check with your employer and before you start a course, always make sure it's valid for the state in which you want to work.

 Employee rights and conditions

-For information regarding employee's rights, from employment conditions, leave entitlements to hours of work and minimum pay, visit Fair Work online.
+For information about employee rights, from employment conditions and leave entitlements, to hours of work and minimum pay, visit Fair Work online.